-Coffee and other hot beverages will be provided.
+Coffee and other warm beverages will be served.
 Bring a snack to share if you wish.

-We meet in the Cafeteria Annex at the back of the Goins Administrative Building.
-Please enter through the direct access at the back of the building in order not to disturb others who rent different parts of he building.
+We meet in the Cafeteria Annex at the rear of the Goins Administrative Building.
+Please enter from the back of the building where there is direct access to the cafeteria annex.
+This avoids disturbing other groups using the rest of the building.

 by Liliana Doganova